-Windsor police chief says backlash from viral video of pepper spray incident caused him to fire officer
+Windsor police chief says backlash from viral video of pepper-spray incident caused him to fire officer

 Asked if he had anything to say to Nazario, Riddle said: “I’m glad that he’s OK.
 At the end of the day I’m glad nobody got hurt, that situation ended the best way it could’ve.
 I wish he had complied a lot earlier.”

-But is the Army lieutenant due an apology?
-“I don’t believe so,” he said.
+But is Nazario due an apology?
+“I don’t believe so,” the chief said.

-Nazario’s lawyer, Jonathan M. Arthur of Richmond, in a lengthy statement criticized Riddle’s explanation of events, saying the officers used shoddy policing.
+In a lengthy statement, Nazario’s lawyer, Jonathan M. Arthur of Richmond, criticized Riddle’s explanation of events, saying the officers used shoddy policing.

 “The statements from the Police Chief of Windsor today demonstrate the systemic policing issues that generate civil rights violations across the country,” Arthur wrote.

-Arthur said that Nazario did in fact comply with police demands, and questioned the chief’s claim that no one got hurt.
+Arthur said Nazario did in fact comply with police demands, and he questioned the chief’s claim that no one got hurt.

-“OC spray hurts.
+“OC [pepper] spray hurts.
 Being threatened with ‘riding the lightning’ hurts.
 Being told you should be afraid to follow police commands hurts,” the statement read.

 Riddle said he was committed to rebuilding the trust of the community.
 He said he was pursuing training programs for the seven-person force, including recognizing implicit bias.
 He said he would undertake weekly meetings with the town council and local stakeholders such as the NAACP.

 The situation, he said, is “bad.
 It doesn’t help us, it doesn’t help the community.
-It doesn’t have any place in the community … Yes, it upset me.”
+It doesn’t have any place in the community. . . .
+Yes, it upset me.”

 Justin Jouvenal contributed to this report.